WGBH-MLA/ov-deploy/docs/setup.md

-# setup
+# Setup

 ## Development

 The following steps describe the setup process for local development.
-For production setup, see [Deploy](/deploy)
+For production setup, see [Production](#production)

 ### 0. Checkout code